-II.
-KEY ELEMENTS FOR SUCCESSFUL PUBLIC INVOLVEMENT
+IV.
+ELEMENTS FOR SUCCESSFUL PUBLIC INVOLVEMENT

-The mission for the Miami-Dade TPO's Public Involvement Office (PIO) is "to educate the community regarding transportation issues and opportunities" and the goals are consistent with the emphasis established in TEA-21 and SAFETEA-LU and carried into MAP-21 as follows:
+The mission for the Miami-Dade TPO's Public Involvement Office (PIO) is "to educate the community regarding transportation programs and projects and encourage participation in the planning process."
+This is consistent with the emphasis established in TEA-21 and SAFETEA-LU and carried into MAP-21 as follows: